FASE certification announcement

 The certification process is performed in two phases:

 1) Initial evaluation of the CV and other documents.
 It is emphasized that incomplete applications will result in the application not being further considered for evaluation.
-The candidates will be informed about the outcome of this evaluation by 30 June 2020.
+The candidates will be informed about the outcome of this evaluation.

 2) Candidates, who pass the initial evaluation, will need to attend a written and practical examination.
 Level 1 candidates need to fulfill the same requirements as Level 2 candidates plus complete a practical oral examination that will focus on two case scenarios.

 The written exam consists of questions on forensic anthropology theory, methods, and general knowledge.
 The practical exam for both Level 1 and 2 candidates consists of specimen evaluation including assessment of fragmentary remains, human/non-human identification, taphonomy, aspects of the biological profile, and pathological changes/trauma.

 The complete examination is considered as passed when the candidate achieves a result of 80% or greater.
 The results will be announced to the candidates within a week of the date of the exam.

 At the present time, the certification covers the expertise concerning only remains of the deceased, not the assessment of the living.